jessepav/lacygoill-wiki-backup/urxvt.md

     https://github.com/regnarg/urxvt-config-reload

-            This plugin allows  you to reload urxvt configuration  at runtime by sending SIGHUP to the urxvt process.
+            This plugin allows you to reload  urxvt configuration at run time by sending SIGHUP to the urxvt process.